pip-services/pip-services-docs/content/en/toolkit/recipes/grpc/_index.md

 ##### Pre-requisites

-First, we need to import the GrpcService class from the gRPC module.
-We can do this with the following command:

 ###### GrpcService

 First, we need to import the GrpcService class from the gRPC module.
 We can do this with the following command: